shuaiOKshuai/RALE/README.md

 	- (5) Run 'python3 preprocessTest.py', to generate the offline pipeline for test

 		--- model evaluation (online) ---
-	- (6) Run 'python3 mainEntry.py' for training and validation, here we should set 'ifTrain = True' (meaning for training) in file paramsConfigPython before run this command
+	- (6) Run 'python3 mainEntry.py' for training and validation, here we should set 'ifTrain = True' (meaning for training) in file paramsConfigPython before running this command
-	- (7) Run 'python3 mainEntry.py' for test, here we should set 'ifTrain = False' (meaning for test) in file paramsConfigPython before run this command
+	- (7) Run 'python3 mainEntry.py' for test, here we should set 'ifTrain = False' (meaning for test) in file paramsConfigPython before running this command

 	Note that, if you have already prepared the data (namely, the steps 1, 2, 3, 4 and 5 are finished), the prepared data would be saved on the disk (may occupy some space, according to the graph size).
 Thus, you can directly run steps 6 and 7.